Shantaramg/ResumeShantaram/Shantaram_Ghotgalkar_Resume.md

 - Orchestrated complex workflows using Airflow and Flyte with large-scale HDF5 datasets.
 - Defined data interfaces for key microservices data_conversion, Open-Loop Resimulation, KPI Calculation and Aggregation).
 - Collaborated on a Kafka and GraphQL-based microservices architecture; piloted the solution in customer projects.
-- Built dashboards and analytics using Kibana, Apache Superset, and custom Python based Panel apps.
+- Built dashboards and analytics using Kibana, Apache Superset, and Python based Panel apps.
 - Evaluated GoogleCloudPlatform (GCP) and MongoDB.
 - Improved Object matching algorithms to match source objects and reference objects for different sensors like Camera, Fusion etc.
 - Created many custom python scripts to interface different in-house tools that eased the data analysis work for non-coders.